+Description of the development

+Building Works Assessable against Planning Scheme for an Extension to Existing Clubhouse

-Description of the development The proposed development is for a Material Change of Use for a Dwelling House (Building Envelope) Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; b) The proposed development does not compromise the relevant State Planning Policy; and c) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks:
+Reasons for Decision

+a) Assessment of the development against the relevant planning scheme code and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

+Assessment Benchmarks

+The development was assessed against the Flood Hazard Overlay Code.